You are currently viewing Building ESG Program For Pre-IPO And Private Companies

 4. Integrate ESG into business processes – Once you know your ESG strategies, you need to integrate them into your overall business processes so that your goals and objectives can be met.
 You need buy in from your employee base, from your customers and suppliers, so it’s important that senior management and the Board is behind your ESG mission and can communicate that message well.

 5. Measure and report on ESG progress – Now you need to find out whether your ESG strategy is paying off.
 Are you meeting your goals and objectives?
-How can you communicate your progress to?
+How can you communicate your progress to stakeholders?
 You need measuring and reporting systems in place in order to capture the information needed for this analysis.

 Performance Challenges and Considerations